idgregga7100/LMM_for_large_GWAS/README.md

 ## General Dependencies (Install If Needed)
 To run the included scripts, users need to have the following programs (and packages) installed:

-- R & Rscript (dplyr, ggplot2, qqman, data.table)
+- R & Rscript (dplyr, ggplot2, qqman, data.table, stringr, argparse)

 ## Install LMM Tools and PLINK2